tehnal/DF-Query-Assistant/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------
 Quick Disclaimer:
 This was written in a .ipynb file and seems to have a hard time being rendered here.
-Just click on "Preview" and you should be able to review the raw code there.
+Just click on "Code" and you should be able to review the raw code there.

 Goals for this project: